-John C Bogle needs no formal introduction.
-Respected in the mutual fund industry, this book is nothing short of the timeless commentary that Bogle can dedicate to the industry to which he has given many years.
-The book in a very straightforward manner talks about the ongoing storm and its after effects in the stock market, giving sound advice on investment only after evaluating the fundamentals of the mutual funds and its long term implications.
+John C. Bogle needs no formal introduction.
+As respected in the mutual fund industry, this book is nothing short of timeless commentary; Bogle can dedicate many years to the industry he has given.
+In a very straightforward manner, the book talks about the ongoing storm and its after-effects on the stock market, offering sound investment advice only after evaluating the fundamentals of the mutual funds and their long-term implications.
 Bogle also reflects on the structural and regulatory changes in the mutual fund industry.

 by Peter Lynch (Author), John Rothchild (Contributor)

-This is a classic for investors who do not aim to turn into the Warren Buffets of the industry.
-The average investor has plenty of advice to achieve financial success the smart way.
-It talks about finding the “tenbaggers” -the stocks that appreciate tenfold from the initial investment and eventually a few tenbaggers will turn an average stock portfolio into a star performer.
-Peter calls out to the each investor and puts faith in each individual’s inane ability and knowledge to show the power of common knowledge (take advantage of what you already know) to predict the stock market to make money in stocks and keep an open mind to new ideas to uncover great investment opportunities.
+This book is a classic for investors who do not aim to turn into the Warren Buffet of the industry.
+The average investor has plenty of advice to achieve financial success smartly.
+It talks about finding the “ten baggers” -the stocks that appreciate tenfold from the initial investment.
+Eventually, a few ten baggers will turn an average stock portfolio into a star performer.
+Peter calls out to each investor and puts faith in each individual’s inane ability and knowledge to show the power of common knowledge (take advantage of what you already know) to predict the stock market to make money in stocks and keep an open mind to new ideas to uncover great investment opportunities.

-Enjoy reading these stock market books as I am sure it’s going to enhance your treasure trove of financial knowledge immensely.
+Enjoy reading these stock market books, as I am sure they will greatly enhance your treasure trove of financial knowledge.